christo/loquacious/README.md

 magic mirror through which the character could be summoned akin to a kind of cosmic zoom call.

-Good character portraits seem to have the following features:
+Suitable character portraits seem to have the following features:

 * Portrait aspect ratio is the focus of testing and design but landscape should probably work just fine.